 Centegra Hospital currently holds two state designations that include:

 - Magnet Recognition – The facility is part of the American Nurses Association’s Magnet Recognition program that recognizes excellence in nursing practice and in providing the highest quality of patient care.
 The facility, like all other recognized hospitals, remains committed to utilizing the best practices in professional nursing and in developing interdisciplinary relationships.

 - Emergency Department Approved for Pediatrics (EDAP) – The EDAP designation means that the facility participates in the Illinois Emergency Medical System and provides the community the highest level of emergency and urgent care to pediatric patients.
 The hospital has been recognized by the Emergency Medical Services for Children Program and the Illinois Department of Public Health because it provides essential resources to meet the critical and emergency care needs of injured and seriously ill children.

-- Methicillin-Resistant Staphylococcus Aureus Facility-Acquired Incident Rate – 1 infection out of 16,276 patient days.
+- Methicillin-Resistant Staphylococcus Aureus Facility-Acquired Incident Rate – 0 infections out of 9327 patient days.

 The Illinois Department of Public Health measures patient safety concerns from data collected by the Agency for Healthcare Research and Quality (AHRQ).
 These statistics involve potential adverse events and unexpected complications.
 The ongoing patient safety concerns for 2015 involving Centegra Hospital include: